harmony-one/HarmonyOneBot/README.md

 5) After payment, the bot performs a request

 #### Advanced user flow (pay once for multiple requests)
-Paying per request can be inconvenient from a UX perspective.
+Signing a transaction per request can be inconvenient from a UX perspective.
 In this case, we can allow the user to pay for N requests at once.

 A smart contract is used to store the available tokens.